heritageholdings/passkey-example/README.md

-# PasskeyExample
+# React Native and Node.js Passwordless Authentication with Passkey

-An example repository showcasing an end to end example of passkey registration and authentication on a mobile app using WebAuthn and Expo.
-For further details about the implementation, the architecture and the technologies used, please refer to the related articles:
+This is an example repository showcasing end-to-end passkey registration and authentication on a mobile app.
+It uses Node.js with [SimpleWebAuthn](<https://github.com/MasterKale/SimpleWebAuthn>) and React Native with [react-native-passkey](<https://github.com/f-23/react-native-passkey>).
+For more information about the implementation, architecture, and technologies used, please refer to the related articles:
 1. [Passwordless Authentication With Passkey: How It Works and Why It Matters](https://medium.com/@heritage.tech/passwordless-authentication-with-passkey-how-it-works-and-why-it-matters-part-1-dcae2a004988)
 2. How to Implement Passwordless Authentication with Passkey using React Native and Node.js - Part 1
 3. How to Implement Passwordless Authentication with Passkey using React Native and Node.js - Part 2